perladvent/perldotcom/content/article/setup-your-computer-for-cpan-prc.md

 To be sure you're using the perlbrew installed cpanm, run this command:

-    $ cpanm | grep perlbrew
+    $ which cpanm | grep perlbrew

 If the terminal displays any matching output, it worked.

 #### 4: Install dzil

-Many CPAN authors use {{< mcpan "Dist::Zilla" >}} to build and release their modules.
+Many CPAN authors use {{< mcpan "Dist::Zilla" "dzil" >}} to build and release their modules.
 The chances of your PRC assignment having a dist.ini file (dzil configuration) are high.

 First you need to install a non-Perl dependency, openssl.
 On macOS: